 We have a long day ahead of us, with the first place to visit – Walga Rock!
 Off we go for an adventure!

-Lake Nallan is located conveniently roughly half way to Karajini (if you take inland route), so it is a nice place to stop overnight.
+Lake Nallan is located conveniently roughly half way to Karijini (if you take inland route), so it is a nice place to stop overnight.
 So, in April 2021 we stopped there again on the way back home from our Exmouth-Millstream-Chichester-Karijini trip.
 Even though it rained up north, Lake Nallan looked very dry.
-The lake was only half or even one third of what we saw the previous year in July).
+The lake was only half or even one third of what we saw the previous year in September).

 You can see just how dry this place has become